Sick Building Syndrome – Avoid this in the Workplace

-The air indoors also can be toxic for us to breathe, especially in an industrial facility where hazardous materials may be used.
+The air indoors also can be toxic for us to breathe.
+This is especially in an industrial facility where hazardous materials may be used.
 In fact, the air quality inside buildings can be so harmful that it can cause illnesses.
-This phenomenon, known as “sick building syndrome,” can create symptoms in people without an easily identifiable cause.
+This phenomenon, known as “SBS,” can create symptoms in people without an easily identifiable cause.

-These illnesses can lead to decreased productivity and employees taking excessive time off, so it’s important for industrial and commercial facilities to understand sick building syndrome and how to avoid it.
+These illnesses can lead to decreased productivity and employees taking excessive time off.
+As a result, it’s important for industrial and commercial facilities to understand sick building syndrome and how to avoid it.

 Often, sick building syndrome is a result of poor ventilation, which prevents indoor pollutants from being circulated out of the air.